“My speakers cost more than my car.”

-We actually heard someone say that recently at an audio convention, and we’re inclined to believe him, too, because speakers can get outrageously expensive.
+We actually heard someone say those words at an audio convention — and we’re inclined to believe him, too, because speakers can get outrageously expensive.
 After we got done stifling our chuckles, though, the statement got us thinking about how speakers really are an important investment, and why it is that more people don’t treat their speaker purchases more like their car purchases.

 We’re here to help.
-Below is our guide to the ultimate speaker buying process from beginning to end.
-Armed with the knowledge contained within, your next speaker purchase can be easy, fun and downright gratifying.
+Below is our guide to the ultimate speaker-buying process from beginning to end.
+Armed with the knowledge contained within, your next speaker purchase can be easy, fun, and downright gratifying.